Gaurav6789/WebRtc-live-video-call-/README.md

-# vedio-chat
-worked at php
+# live-chat , diagnosis ,comparision platform

 hello everyone ,
 here my efforts to implement my idea over the visualized manner and that's why i created this project. you can get into the start from page index.html